MarcWalterDev/RPSultimate/testing.md

 - I want to play a game of rock, paper, scissors.
   - user can indeed play a game of rock, paper, scissors.
 - I want to learn the rules of the game.
-  - a pop up displays the rules
+  - a pop up displays the rules.
 - I would like to see an attractive presentation.

 ### Returning user